rashadalh/rashadalh/README.md

 I am a Quantitative Strategist & Developer with a focus on Financial and DeFi applications.

 ### Contributions
+- DoggyFi (Currnet) - DeFi on DOGE + meta social
-- Siren Protocol (Current FT) - Building Hedging and Margin Systems that run both On/Off chain.
+- Siren Protocol - Building Hedging and Margin Systems that run both On/Off chain.

 - SeaCows -- Designed withdrawal and pricing mechanism for an XYK NFT AMM.